strangerstudios/paid-memberships-pro/readme.txt

 * BUG FIX/ENHANCEMENT: Fixed issue where usage tracking was disabled, even if you clicked the "allow" button in the notice.
 Double check that this is set how you'd like at Memberships > Settings > Advanced Settings > Enable Tracking.
 * BUG FIX: Fixed issue where "Visits, Views, and Logins" report may not show up on some setups.
 * BUG FIX: Fixed issue where invoice emails were not sending due to issues with the pmpro_get_order_json() function.
+* BUG FIX: Fix for fatal error on site health check page if login/password is required for ftp account. #2374 (Thanks, @freax on GitHub)
 * REFACTOR: Deprecating CyberSource and PayPal Website Payments Pro gateways.
 * REFACTOR: Marking "trial ending" cron as deprecated.
 * REFACTOR: Removed the ability to direct access the scripts in the /crons/ and /services/ directories.
 Only the getfile.php script can be accessed this way when activated.